 The description in this section takes the Remote S1 port as an example.
-For other Remote ports, carry out the same process as required.
+For the Remote S2 port, carry out the same process as required.

-- 1 Open the Engineering Setup >Switcher >Device Interface >Remote Assign menu (7337.1). - 2 Select the device interface you want to set for the Remote port from the <Remote S1> group.
+- Open the Engineering Setup > Switcher > Device Interface > Remote Assign menu (7337.1). - 2 Select the device interface you want to set for the Remote S1 port from the <Remote S1> group.